 There are currently three major types of rigid board insulation that are typically applied in residential wall construction.
 These are expanded polystyrene (EPS), extruded polystyrene (XPS), and polyisocyanurate (polyiso).
 In addition, there is a variation on EPS that is a graphite-enhanced expanded polystyrene, or GPS, that is now becoming increasingly available.
 EPS provides an insulating value of roughly R-4 per inch and is the most common continuous insulation used in California residential homes.
 Current manufacturers include Insulfoam and Atlas EPS, among others.
 Both XPS and GPS provide R-5 per inch.
 XPS is produced by multiple manufacturers including Dow, Owens Corning, and Knauf Insulation.
-GPS is currently made with a resin (Neopor resin), which is manufactured exclusively by BASF.
-However, BASF's patent on Neopor is expiring soon and other manufacturers are expected to enter the market with competitive products.
+GPS is currently made with a resin (Neopor resin), which is manufacturers are expected to enter the market with competitive products.
 Insulfoam and Atlas EPS currently manufacturer GPS using the Neopor product.
 Polyiso has an R-value of R-6 per inch and is made by Dow, Rmax, and Johns Manville.